-Although farmed salmon contains less omega-3 than before, it is still an important source of fatty acids in the Norwegian diet.
+Although farmed salmon contains less omega-3 than before, it is still an important source of fatty acids in our diet.

 To ensure food safety in Norway, the seafood industry is thoroughly monitored and controlled by a number of institutions.
 The Norwegian government's monitoring programs confirm that it is safe to eat farmed salmon.